fsce1/B2/Ideation.md

 I knew that I wanted to create a first-person shooter, as it is a great way to experiment with hostile AI and a lot of my favourite games are FPS's.
 However, FPS is a very broad genre and has many different styles and speeds of gameplay.
 For example, Escape from Tarkov is a very slow, tactical and realistic shooter with accurate bullet and armour physics, meaning one shot is enough to kill in many circumstances.
 In comparison, a game like Titanfall 2 is very movement-based and fast-paced, with a long time-to-kill (TTK).
 Titanfall 2 has advanced movement mechanics such as double-jumping, sliding, wall-running and bunny-hopping which pushes the skill ceiling very high.
 ## Idea 1: Tactical Shooter
 My Initial Idea was to create a Tactical Shooter in the style of Escape from Tarkov and Counter-Strike 2.
-These games have a very high skill ceiling and play quite slowly, as they have slow movement speed and increased inaccuracy when walking, This
+These games have a very high skill ceiling and play quite slowly, as they have slow movement speed and increased inaccuracy when walking.
+This allows for a very tactical game with a lot of high-importance decision making and many ways to approach a given situation.
+In order to fit the brief, I would implement enemy AI and potentially a friendly AI that you can direct to open doors, throw flashbangs, as well as covering your rear for any flankers.
+I would need to code a custom AI to follow your commands, as well as staying out of your way and not blocking any doorways/passages.

-- 2-Player "co-op"
-- Simple AI Teammate you can order to open doors, throw flashes, etc.
-- Teammate gets out of your way, allowing you to do most of the shooting, covers your flank
-- Slow gameplay, clearing rooms and angles
-- Aim-Down-Sights (ADS), low accuracy when moving
-- Tarkov, Ready or Not, Counter-Strike 2
 ## Idea 2: Movement Shooter
-- Wall running, Titanfall-style grappling hooks
-- Accurate guns in mid air, large bonus for headshots
-- Scored at end of level on bullets used, time, etc.
-- No ADS
-- Large levels, multiple paths through (secret shortcuts etc.)
+Another idea I had was a very fast, movement-based shooter with grappling hooks.
+I was inspired by the game Titanfall 2, as well as the Mirror's Edge games to create a shooter with a lot of map traversal and verticality, as well as being able to hit people without needing to aim down sights, or stay still to maintain accuracy.
+It could also score you based on time as well as bullets used, allowing sections to be replayed in hopes of "speedrunning" the areas.
+This would increase the replayability of the game and might attract speedrunners.
+Large maps with semi-non-linear pathways could make it more interesting to find new paths through the map for a faster time.
 ## Idea 3: Realistic Sniper Game
 - Realistic Zeroing and Bullet physics
 - Bipod stabilisation
 - Bolt action rifles
 - Simpler AI, will try to locate you and fire back as well as running to cover if they spot you.

+I decided that I would choose the first idea, a tactical shooter.
+I chose this because I have more experience in similar games